Jamaica: Etymology

-The indigenous people, the Taíno, called the island Xaymaca in their language, (Note: As represented in Old Spanish orthography, meaning it began with a "sh" sound) meaning the "Land of Wood and Water" or the "Land of Springs".
-Yamaye has been suggested as an early Taíno name for the island as recorded by Christopher Columbus.
+The Indigenous peoples, the Ciboney, called the island Xaymaca in their language, (Note: As represented in Old Spanish orthography, meaning it began with a "sh" sound) meaning the "Land of Wood and Water" or the "Land of Springs".
+Yamaye has been suggested as a possible early Taíno name for the island as recorded by Christopher Columbus.

 Jamaicans often refer to their home island as "yaad" – the Jamaican Patois word for yard, meaning home.
 Other colloquial names such as "Jamrock", "Jamdown" ("Jamdung" in Jamaican Patois), or briefly "Ja" are also widely used.

 History

 Prehistory

-There is no archaeological evidence of any human presence on Jamaica until about 500.
-A group known as the "Redware people" after their pottery arrived circa 600, followed by the Taíno circa 800, who most likely came from South America.
+There is no archaeological evidence of any human presence on Jamaica until about 500 CE.
+A group known as the "Redware people" after their pottery arrived circa 600 CE, followed by the Taíno circa 800 CE, who most likely came from South America.
 They practised an agrarian and fishing economy, and at their height are thought to have numbered some 60,000 people, grouped into around 200 villages headed by caciques (chiefs).
 The south coast of Jamaica was the most populated, especially around the area now known as Old Harbour.

 Though often thought to have become extinct following contact with Europeans, the Taíno in fact still inhabited Jamaica when the English took control of the island in 1655.
 Some fled into interior regions, merging with African Maroon communities.
 The Jamaican National Heritage Trust is attempting to locate and document any remaining evidence of the Taíno.